 This blog originally appeared in Working in These Times on January 10, 2012.
 Reprinted with permission.

 About this Author: Stephen Franklin, former labor and workplace reporter for theChicago Tribune, is ethnic news director for the Community Media Workshop in Chicago.
 He is the author of Three Strikes: Labor’s Heartland Losses and What They Mean for Working Americans(2002), and has reported throughout the United States and the Middle East.
-He can be reached via e-mail at[email protected].
+He can be reached via e-mail firstname.lastname@example.org.